AllPoland/ArcViewer/README.md

 ## Features
 - **Quickly load maps** from local zips/directories, direct URLs, or BeatSaver IDs and links

-- **View Replays** from local/online .bsor files, or BeatLeader score IDs
+- **View Replays** from both BeatLeader and ScoreSaber score IDs, or from local/online replay files

 - **Game-accurate visuals** with properly recreated proportions and spawn animations